 Try out the new NPS Calculator Tool from Shout About Us, which is launching in February 2022.
 We’ll be sure to keep all of our readers and followers updated on this exciting new release, which is designed to help your business more readily meet the challenges of retaining customers and building buzz.

-In the meantime, ask for a demo of our review response service, review generation service, review removal service, or business listings management service.
+In the meantime, book a demo of our review response service, review generation service, review removal service, or business listings management service.
 Whether you need full-service, top-to-bottom reputation management support, or you’re looking for a lightweight solution to target specific pain points, Shout About Us provides the tools to help you accelerate your growth and increase your revenue.
 Contact us online to get started, or learn about partnering with Shout About Us.

 Emily Homrok is a freelance copywriter with more than seven years of writing experience.
 She joined the Shout About Us team as a content strategist in 2020.